hemrekale/DataScienceExamples/README.md

 stat_tut :

-.
-One-sample t-test
+- One-sample t-test
 - Two-sample t-test
--Confidence interval and power
+- Confidence interval and power

  To do
  1 - Add equation numbers